safeos.sh

 Local timeline and export

-History is stored entirely in IndexedDB for the offline-first mode.
+History is stored in IndexedDB for offline-first mode.
 Events are timestamped, filterable by type (alerts, lost & found, intrusions), and searchable.
-A local bundle export lets users download their complete history as JSON — optionally with full frames embedded and gzip compression — for backups, sharing with a family member, or transferring to another device.
-Exported frames can be marked so that subsequent exports only include new ones (incremental sync).
+A local bundle export downloads your complete history as JSON — optionally with full frames embedded, gzip compressed — for backups, sharing with a family member, or transferring to another device.
+Exported frames can be marked so subsequent exports only include new ones (incremental sync).

 SafeOS History page with local timeline viewer, offline bundle export controls, incremental and full frame export toggles, gzip compression option, and empty-state messaging for new users

-Everything about the system is built around the principle that frames never leave the device unless the user explicitly opts in, and even then, only with the minimum necessary data.
+Frames never leave the device unless the user has explicitly opted in, and even then only with the minimum necessary data:

-• Rolling buffer: only 5-10 minutes of frames are ever in memory at once.
-Old frames are discarded.
+2. Rolling buffer.
+Only 5–10 minutes of frames are ever in memory.
+Old frames discarded.

-• No cloud storage: frames are analyzed and dropped.
-Only user-initiated exports persist beyond the session.
+3. No cloud storage.
+Frames are analyzed and dropped.
+Only user-initiated exports persist.

-• Rate limiting: cloud fallback is rate-limited aggressively to prevent runaway spend and abuse.
+5. Rate limiting.
+Cloud fallback is rate-limited aggressively to prevent runaway spend and abuse.

-• GDPR export: one-click full data export and deletion.
+6. GDPR export.
+One-click full data export and deletion.

-• Abuse prevention: the service actively monitors for misuse patterns and can restrict access.
+7. Abuse prevention.
+The service monitors for misuse patterns and can restrict access.
 Documented openly.

 Tech stack